aditya1191/cloud-data-engineering/README.md

 In this project, I apply Data Modeling with Cassandra and build an ETL pipeline using Python.
 I will build a Data Model around our queries that I want to get answers for.
 For my use case I want below answers:

- - Get details of a song that was herad on the music app history during a particular session.
+- Get details of a song that was heard on the music app history during a particular session.
 - Get songs played by a user during particular session on music app.
 - Get all users from the music app history who listened to a particular song.

 ## Project 3: Data Warehouse